Tom Brands: Personal life

 Brands and his twin brother Terry were both coached by Dan Gable.
 Brands has authored several instructional VHS/DVD products that teach and advocate his "in-your-face" style of wrestling.

 He grew up in Sheldon, Iowa and holds a Bachelor of Science degree in physical education from the University of Iowa.

-He is married and has three children, two daughters and a son.
+Brands is married and has three children, two daughters and a son.